Rock music: Garage rock and post-punk revivals

 In the early 2000s, a new group of bands that played a stripped down and back-to-basics version of guitar rock, emerged into the mainstream.
 They were variously characterised as part of a garage rock, post-punk or new wave revival.
 Because the bands came from across the globe, cited diverse influences (from traditional blues, through new wave to grunge), and adopted differing styles of dress, their unity as a genre has been disputed.
 There had been attempts to revive garage rock and elements of punk in the 1980s and 1990s; by 2000, scenes had grown up in several countries.

 The commercial breakthrough from these scenes was led by four bands: the Strokes, who emerged from the New York club scene with their debut album Is This It (2001); the White Stripes, from Detroit, with their third album White Blood Cells (2001); the Hives from Sweden after their compilation album Your New Favourite Band (2001); and the Vines from Australia with Highly Evolved (2002).
 They were dubbed by the media as "the saviours of rock 'n' roll".
-A second wave of bands that gained international recognition due to the movement included Yeah Yeah Yeahs, the Killers, Interpol and Kings of Leon from the US, the Libertines, Arctic Monkeys, Bloc Party, Editors, Kaiser Chiefs and Franz Ferdinand from the UK, and Jet and Wolfmother from Australia.
+A second wave of bands that gained international recognition due to the movement included Yeah Yeah Yeahs, the Killers, Interpol and Kings of Leon from the US, the Libertines, Arctic Monkeys, Bloc Party, Kaiser Chiefs and Franz Ferdinand from the UK, and Jet from Australia.

 Digital electronic rock

 In the 2000s, as computer technology became more accessible and music software advanced, it became possible to create high quality music using little more than a single laptop computer.
 This resulted in a massive increase in the amount of home-produced electronic music available to the general public via the expanding internet.
-These techniques also began to be used by existing bands and by developing genres that mixed rock with digital techniques and sounds, including electroclash, dance-punk and new rave.
+These techniques also began to be used by existing bands and by developing genres that mixed rock with digital techniques and sounds, including electroclash, dance-punk, dance rock and new rave.